The Geometry of Refusal in Large Language Models: Concept Cones and Representational Independence: Extended Results for Refusal Cones

-In this section, we present further experimental results. \Cref{fig:ind-refusal} demonstrates that adding the refusal direction successfully induces refusal behavior across all models for both \dimacro and \oursacro.
-Similarly, \Cref{fig:gemma-cones} illustrates the refusal cone performance for Gemma 2, confirming the existence of higher-dimensional refusal cones within the Gemma 2 family.
-The results suggest that the maximum cone dimensionality may be four, as the lower bounds of the ASR drop sharply beyond this point.
-In \Cref{fig:subspace-induce} we apply refusal cones to various Qwen 2.5 models across different dimensions, revealing that inducing refusal is significantly easier than conducting an attack.
+In \Cref{fig:subspace-induce} we measure the performance of the refusal cones in the Qwen 2.5 model family for activation addition.
+The models tend to support higher dimensional cones compared to \Cref{fig:subspace_modelsize}, revealing that inducing refusal is significantly easier than disabling refusal via directional ablation.
 Notably, most directions even in high-dimensional cones remain effective at inducing refusal responses.

 \Cref{fig:asr_given_conedim} examines the attack success rate when sampling multiple vectors from various $N$-dimensional refusal cones and selecting the best-performing sample per prompt for Gemma 2, 2B.
 We observe that ASR improves with increasing cone dimensionality but plateaus at four dimensions, suggesting that higher-dimensional cones provide an advantage over single-direction manipulation by capturing complementary mechanisms.
 The plateau likely results from the model’s inability to encode higher-dimensional refusal cones, a hypothesis further supported by \Cref{fig:gemma-cones}.